BAE Systems eyes ‘positive momentum’ from UK defence spending commitment

 It came as the boss of the London-listed arms firm said it has seen a “strong” operational performance and is on track to meet its targets for the year.

-BAE said its forecasts remain unchanged and, therefore, is on track to deliver sales growth of between 10% and 12% this year.
+BAE, which has a joint venture in Telford known as Rheinmetall BAE Systems, said its forecasts remain unchanged and, therefore, is on track to deliver sales growth of between 10% and 12% this year.

 It said it is also predicting underlying earnings growth of between 11% and 13% for the year.